ekino/gems/a11y/README.md

 ### 2. Gesture Alternatives

-Provide alternatives for complex gestures.
+Provide alternatives for complex gestures requiring 3 or more touch points (e.g., pinch-to-zoom on a map).

 ```javascript
 // ✅ Prefer: Supporting both gestures and buttons